BeauConstrictor/ILMPG/README.md

 - Support for modern prompt links
 - Supports standard ILM extensions from `ilmem` and similar
 - Scrollable pager UI with keyboard navigation.
-- Best-in-class documentation on everything ILM makes `ilmpg` a great place to learn.
+- Best-in-class documentation on everything ILM makes `ilmpg` a great place to learn about ILM as a whole.

 ILMPG assigns each link a *unique number* (e.g. 123) and displays it as blue text in the terminal.

+---

 ## Navigation

-You can scroll and navigate with the keyboard, to see specific keybinds, see the [cheatsheet](ilmpg: cheatsheet)
+You can scroll and navigate with the keyboard, to see specific keybinds, see the [cheatsheet](ilmpg-install-dir/manual/cheatsheet.md)

 ### Extensions